Kridershot/planco2_reshade_flat/README.md

 ## How to install
 1. Install ReShade
-2. Add files to your game folder
+2. Download config from Github: Press <>Code button > Download ZIP
+3. Extract files from archive and move them into your game folder: ./steamapps/common/Planet Coaster 2
-3. To open ReShade in the game and change settings, Press "Home" Button
+4. To open ReShade in the game and change settings, Press "Home" Button

 If you want to configure ReShade by your self, you can just take a LUT file: reshade-shaders > Textures > kridershot_lut.png